stevenleo2018/305ass2/readme.md

 * Then select Android studio as the open method
 * After that you have open my project, just simply click green triangle shape that located in the right top corner of the page.
 * Then select a virtual machine and click ok button to run the app
 * If there is not virtual machine then create one from the phone or tablet.
-It does matter, because the game support both of them
+It does not matter, because the game support both of them.
+Also, the game support landscape display.
 * Then click next button, choose a recommended system image then click next button
 *  Now click finish then you have done, enjoy to run the game directory explanation